A First-Timer's Guide to Jjimjilbangs in Seoul

 Discover the essentials of visiting a jjimjilbang in Seoul, from etiquette to must-try snacks and locations.

 Stepping into a jjimjilbang for the first time can feel like entering a different world.
-On a recent Saturday in the bustling streets of Itaewon, I decided to take the plunge into this unique aspect of Korean culture.
-As it turns out, jjimjilbangs are not just about relaxation; they are social hubs, wellness retreats, and culinary experiences all rolled into one.
+On a recent Saturday in the bustling streets of Itaewon, a visit to this unique aspect of Korean culture was long overdue.
+As it turns out, jjimjilbangs are not just about relaxation; they double as social hubs, wellness retreats, and culinary experiences all rolled into one.
+For anyone who finds themselves in Seoul, a jjimjilbang visit is worth considering.

 What Is a Jjimjilbang?

-In simple terms, a jjimjilbang is a Korean public bathhouse that offers both gender-segregated hot baths and co-ed saunas.
-The facilities often include various sauna rooms with different temperatures and health benefits.
-My first visit led me to Dragon Hill Spa, a well-known jjimjilbang in Yongsan, where the atmosphere was buzzing with activity.
+In simple terms, a jjimjilbang is a public bathhouse that offers both gender-segregated hot baths and co-ed sauna areas.
+The facilities usually include a variety of sauna rooms, each designed with different temperatures and health benefits in mind.
+My first visit led to Dragon Hill Spa, a well-known jjimjilbang in Yongsan, where the atmosphere was buzzing with activity, families, couples, and friends enjoying their time.

-• Bathing Areas: These are gender-separated areas featuring hot and cold baths, showers, and sometimes pools.
+• Bathing Areas: Gender-separated spaces featuring hot and cold baths, showers, and often pools.
+These areas are typically well-maintained and clean, making them ideal for unwinding.

-• Sauna Rooms: Various themed sauna rooms, each designed to enhance relaxation and health.
+• Sauna Rooms: Various themed sauna rooms, each designed for different relaxation and health benefits.
+Some rooms come infused with various materials like clay, jade, or salt.

-• Rest Areas: Spaces where you can lounge, snack, or take a nap.
+• Rest Areas: Comfortable spaces where you can lounge, snack, or take a nap, often equipped with reclining chairs, and sometimes even sleeping rooms.

-• Dining Options: Many jjimjilbangs offer a menu of snacks like bingsu (shaved ice) and gyeran-jjim (steamed eggs).
+• Dining Options: Many jjimjilbangs offer a menu of snacks, including bingsu (shaved ice) and gyeran-jjim (steamed eggs), enhancing the overall experience.

 Preparation for Your Visit

-Before heading to a jjimjilbang, there are a few things you should keep in mind:
+Before heading to a jjimjilbang, here are a few practical tips to enhance your experience:

 What to Expect Inside

-Upon entering, you’ll check in and receive a wristband that tracks your spending, as many jjimjilbangs allow you to order food or drinks from your lounging area.
-After changing into the provided uniform, I headed to the bathing area.
-The first thing I noticed was the variety of baths available.
-The hot pools were soothing, while the cold baths were invigorating.
+Upon entering a jjimjilbang, you’ll check in at the front desk and receive a wristband that tracks your spending, as many jjimjilbangs allow food and drink orders from your lounging area.
+After changing into the provided uniform, which usually consists of a T-shirt and shorts, I headed to the bathing area.
+The first thing that struck me was the variety of baths available.
+Hot pools offered soothing warmth, while the cold baths felt invigorating, especially after the heat.

 Sauna Experiences